ecmwf/metview-python/docs/api/icon/mxs_average.rst

     :type area: float or list[float]

     :param direction: Specifies the ``direction`` along which the averaging of the variable is performed.
 Options are North South and East West.
-For North South, the averaging is weighted by cos(latitude).
+For North South , the averaging is weighted by cos(latitude).
     :type direction: str